-- 1. Date Adopted: September 28, 2007 - 2.
-Purpose and Scope: The purpose of this rule is to establish reasonable uniform standards for Individual Joint Last to Die Survivorship Endowment Insurance products filed with the Interstate Insurance Product Regulation Commission ("IIPRC").
-These standards are intended to apply to traditional forms of individual joint last to die survivorship endowment insurance, including limited pay endowment insurance, except for single premium endowment insurance policy standards, which provide that the death benefit is payable upon the death of the last surviving insured to die. - 3.
-Rules Repealed, Amended or Suspended by the Rule: None - 4.
-Statutory Authority: Among the IIPRC's primary purposes and powers is to establish reasonable uniform standards for the insurance products covered in the Interstate Insurance Product Regulation Compact ("Compact"), specifically pursuant to Article I §2, Article IV §2 and Article VII §1 of the Compact, as enacted into law by each IIPRC member state. - 5.
-Required Findings: None - 6.
-Effective Date: January 3, 2008
+- 4. Statutory Authority: Among the IIPRC's primary purposes and powers is to establish reasonable uniform standards for insurance products covered under the Interstate Insurance Product Regulation Compact ("Compact"), specifically pursuant to Article I §2, Article IV § 2 and Article VII § 1 of the Compact, as enacted into law by each IIPRC member state.

+- 5. Required Findings: None

+- 6. Effective Date:

-INDIVIDUAL JOINT LAST TO DIE SURVIVORSHIP ENDOWMENT INSURANCE POLICY STANDARDS
+INDIVIDUAL JOINT LAST TO DIE SURVIVORSHIP WHOLE LIFE INSURANCE POLICY STANDARDS

-Scope: These standards are intended to apply to traditional forms of individual joint last to die survivorship endowment insurance, including limited pay endowment insurance except for single premium endowment insurance policy standards, which provide that the death benefit is payable upon the death of the last surviving insured to die.
+Scope: These standards are intended to apply to traditional forms of individual joint last to die survivorship whole life insurance, including limited pay whole life insurance, which provide that the death benefit is payable upon the death of the last surviving insured to die, and the applicable provisions providing for paid-up insurance.

-Plans that are interest sensitive with an account value, plans sold in connection with pre-need funeral arrangements, plans providing early duration reduced benefits, or plans providing return of premium benefits that have endowment-like features shall not be submitted under these standards.
+The standards do not apply to pPlans that are interest sensitive with an account value., plans sold in connection with pre-need funeral arrangements, plans providing early duration reduced benefits, or plans providing return of premium benefits shall not be submitted under these standards.
+Additional standards apply to individual whole life policies that provide for graded death benefits (except for jumping juvenile policies, where the death benefits increase at a specified age) and plans providing return of premium benefits (intermediate period endowment benefits).